rotten/hue-multicorn-postgresql-fdw/README.md

 *  Sensors
 *  Config

 This Foreign Data Wrapper was initially released as a companion to rotten's PG CONF US 2015 talk:  "**Implementing the Database Of Things with Foreign Data Wrappers**".
 The slides and specific examples from this talk can be found in the */extras* folder in this repo.
+The video from that talk is available online here:  https://www.youtube.com/watch?v=MhfunWx7bgI&index=37&list=PLCExcFCoaxiOqqT_wN48hV4O_B5dspmsM

 ###### How To Use This Software: